-The Best Unofficial Plex Plugins you Need to Try
+The Best Plex Plugins to Install (April 2021)

 There are hundreds of plugins available for Plex and it was difficult to choose the few to list here.
 However, all of the plugins in this list are well worth checking out.
-You can find these plugins at the Plex Channels Forum, the Unsupported Appstore v2 or the Plex GitHub page.
+You can find these plugins at the Plex Channels Forum or the Plex GitHub page.

 To add an unofficial plugin to Plex: